 What About Peanut Butter – Is it Safe?

 Can you eat peanut butter when breastfeeding?
-Peanut butter is a paste made out of grinding roasted, dried peanuts.
+Peanut butter is a paste made out of grinding roasted and dried peanuts.
 Therefore, it is as safe to consume as peanuts themselves.

 Also Read: Eating Chocolate During Breastfeeding